cryptocattelugu/Aztec-Network/README.md

 # Aztec Network Sequencer Node
 Learn to run an `Aztec sequencer node` in simple, baby steps.

-  * `Sequencer`: proposes blocks, validates blocks from others, and votes on upgrades.
+  * `Sequencer`: sequencer node on Aztec is the one that orders transactions, builds blocks, and helps secure the network.

 ## Roles Info
 Sequecner Nodes will receive a certain role for their contribution on Discord.